Healthcare refunds

 Remuneration and agreements

-Fixed tariffs are set for preventive and curative care services under agreements between the care providers and the health insurance funds.
+Fixed tariffs are set for preventive and curative care services under agreements between the health care providers (doctor, dentist, physiotherapist, etc.) and the health insurance funds.

-• Those that do are ‘contracted care takers’.
+• Those that do are ‘contracted health care providers’.
 You only have to pay the patient fee for their care services; you do not have to pay any supplementary fees.

-• Care providers that do not follow the negotiated tariffs are ‘not contracted care takers'.
+• Care providers that do not follow the negotiated tariffs are ‘not contracted health care providers'.
 They are free to set their own tariffs which means that you may have to pay supplementary fees out of your own pocket, on top of the patient fee.

 If you consult a contracted care provider (doctor, dentist, physiotherapist, etc.), you have a guarantee that you will only pay the official tariff.